samrocketman/docker-webhookrelay/README.md

 This is a minimal docker image for https://webhookrelay.com/

+A minimal sidecar container meant to run a webhook relay for a networked docker service.

 # Credentials and setup

 Create a file named `.env` at the root of this repo.
 Populate it with the